uploadcare/file-uploader/solutions/adaptive-image/README.md

 ## Settings

-CSS context properties are available for the all nested elements of any container just like any other CSS properties.
-HTML attribute settings has more priority and can redefine other settings.
+CSS context properties are available for any container's nested elements, just like any other CSS properties.
+HTML attribute settings have more priority and can redefine other settings.

 | CSS context property       | HTML Attribute    | Default value | Type        |
 | :------------------------- | :---------------- | :------------ | :---------- |